History

 2019

-Chugach’s Board of Directors fulfills its commitment to contribute $30 million towards the Chugach Heritage Foundation Endowment.
-The Endowment funds educational scholarships and Nuuciq Spirit Camp to perpetuate cultural opportunities for future generations.
+Chugach’s Board of Directors fulfills its 2016 pledge to contribute $30 million towards the Chugach Heritage Foundation Endowment, which funds educational scholarships for our people in perpetuity.

 2020